Burial Insurance with Heart Failure (2024 Update)

 Can I Get Burial Insurance If I Have Heart Failure?

-YES: you can get burial insurance with a history of heart failure.
-You can even qualify for first-day burial insurance coverage with no waiting period, depending on your health and what plans are available in your state.
+YES: You can absolutely get burial insurance even if you’ve got heart failure listed in your medical records.
+You might even land first-day coverage with zero waiting period, depending on your health and what’s available in your zip code.

 What Are The Types Of Burial Insurance Available To Heart Failure Patients?